-With a big move to teach English in South Korea looming in the near future, I journeyed to Baracoa to bring back as many sweets and treats as possible.
-At the time of posting, I’ve already stress-eaten and enjoyed half of my chocolate stash, but some remains yet.
-I already cannot wait to return to the east coast of Cuba in the throes of harvest some years from now to see what, if anything, has changed in the world of Cuban cacao.
+I journeyed to Baracoa to bring back as many Cuban chocolate sweets and treats as possible.
+At the time of posting, I’ve already stress-eaten and enjoyed half of my Cuban chocolate stash, but some does remain.
+I already can’t wait to return to the east coast of Cuba in the throes of harvest some years from now to see what, if anything, has changed in the world of Cuban cacao.

-My first two full days in the province of Guantánamo were dedicated solely to seeking out those sweets, and I consider the time well spent.
-I visited three different cacao plantations and tried a half dozen different versions of Baracoan chocolate, most of them good but none of them particularly impressive.
+My first two full days in Baracoa were dedicated solely to seeking out the aforementioned sweets, and I consider the time well spent.

-At the first restaurant we went to in town, we even found cacao décor & tried a couple of chocolate treats, though neither was worth writing home about.
-But the remarkable thing was that this décor was just coincidental, and had nothing to do with the oceanic theme of the restaurant.
-Cacao just runs through Baracao’s veins, and it was one of the early agricultural pursuits in this, the first Cuban city.
+At the first restaurant we went to in town, we even found cacao décor & tried a couple of Cuban chocolate treats, though neither was worth writing home about.
+The remarkable thing about the restaurant was that this décor was just coincidental, and had nothing to do with the oceanic theme of the restaurant.
+Cuban cacao culture just runs through Baracao’s veins, as it was one of the early agricultural pursuits in this, the first Cuban city.

-This low quality doesn’t surprise me, considering the rudimentary processing technology available on the small plantations outside of the city.
-But it gets me excited about the future of cacao in the country, especially as the imminent changes come under weigh and knowledge of processing improves further.
-As we learned on our third cacao plantation of the trip, there are numerous varieties of cacao grown in Cuba.
+This low quality doesn’t surprise me, though, considering the rudimentary processing technology available on the small plantations outside of the city.
+But it gets me excited about the future of cacao in the country, especially as the imminent changes come underway and knowledge of processing improves further.
+As we learned on our third cacao plantation of the trip, there are numerous varietals of cacao grown in Cuba.
 This means that every Cuban chocolate made on or off the island could potentially taste different.

 The country has whole branches of agricultural centers dedicated to cacao study, as they well should.
-So as technological innovations from outside become available on the island, I see big shifts towards more consistent and quality chocolate making in the future, though for now I am appreciative that I have gotten to see how it is in all of its current Cuban-ness.
+So as technological innovations from outside become available on the island, I see big shifts towards more consistent and quality Cuban chocolate making in the future.
+But for now I’m just appreciative that I’ve gotten to see how Cuban chocolate is currently made, before much else impacts it.

 We chose to bike from downtown to the plantation, only a few kilometers.
 Just a little before the Sendero you’ll notice the chocolate factory founded in honor of Che Guevara.
 This is where Cuban chocolate is made.
-It does not offer tours at the moment, and is completely government-run, surprise surprise.
-So basically it’s a nice photo-op, something Cuba’s become famous for.
+It does not offer tours as it’s completely government-run (surprise surprise).
+So basically it’s just a nice photo-op, something Cuba’s become famous for.

 Finally we arrived at El Sendero around lunchtime, alongside an official government tour group which logically took precedent in getting a guide.
 Because we still had to pay the $2CUC entrance fee per person, I jumped on this as a chance to teach the friend I’m traveling with about how cacao is grown and processed into chocolate, a specialty of mine after having worked for three months on a cacao plantation in Ecuador.
 We evidently arrived a month or so before the next harvest of the year, so trees were a bit sparse.
 Lucky for everyone, cacao trees grow fruit year round.